ppoiuy/spellcast-solver/README.md

 ## To-Do
 - Tool tips
+- Filter out words with certain net changes (in case you want specifically words that give 3+ gems)
 - Pasting string of text should overflow to next text boxes, or add import line of text option
 - Use larger, more accurate word list
 - Custom multiplier options for adventure mode